DigitalzombieTLD/TLD-StickPick/README.md

 What does it do?
 =================

-Picks up sticks and stones in a radius around you.

-You can configure the size of the radius, the calorie penalty for picking up items, and choose if only sticks / stones or both get picked up.
+Allows for picking up more items quicker.
+You can skip the inspect menu to pick items up with one click, and pick up items in an AoE.

-In addition you can put a "StickPickCustomList.txt" file in your Mods folder, to add custom items that get picked up.
+In addition you can put a "QuickPickCustomList.txt" file in your Mods folder, to add custom items that get picked up.
 One item per line, no spaces!

 eg.